OpenBeacon/OpenBeacon/README.md

         "required": ["name"]
     }

+The response should include HTTP methods for cache control such as `Age`, `Cache-Control`, `Expires`, and/or those relating to entity tags.
+Clients should respect these headers when present.

 In the case that an application has registered the domain, the extended information request does not need to be performed directly and the URI should